biscuit-auth/website/content/docs/guides/revocation.md

 In the case where there is only one service accepting tokens, the revocation list can be read from config (a config file or environment variables).

 In the case where more services accept tokens, it will become necessary to have a centrally defined list that is then distributed to all services.
-Since the revocation list is small and static, it can be stored as a file in an object store like S3, and downloaded via HTTP.
+Since the revocation list is small and changes rarely, it can be stored as a file in an object store like S3, and downloaded via HTTP.
 That file can be updated independently whenever a service stops, or when one of the token expires or is leaked.